-An individual retirement arrangement (IRA) is a personal savings plan that offers specific tax benefits.
+An individual retirement account (IRA) is a personal savings plan that offers specific tax benefits.
 IRAs are one of the most powerful retirement savings tools available to you.
-Even if you’re contributing to a 401(k) or other plan at work, you should also consider investing in an IRA.
+Even if you’re contributing to a 401(k) or other plan at work, you might also consider investing in an IRA.

 What Types of IRAs Are Available?

-The two major types of IRAs are traditional IRAs and Roth IRAs.
-Both allow you to contribute as much as $5,500 in 2016 (unchanged from 2015).
+The two major types of individual retirement accounts (IRAs) are traditional IRAs and Roth IRAs.
+Both allow you to contribute as much as $6,000 in 2021 (unchanged from 2020).
 You must have at least as much taxable compensation as the amount of your IRA contribution.
 But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she has little or no taxable compensation, as long as your combined compensation is at least equal to your total contributions.
-The law also allows taxpayers age 50 and older to make additional “catch-up” contributions.
-These folks can contribute up to $6,500 in 2016 (unchanged from 2015).
+The law also allows taxpayers age 50 and older to make additional catch-up contributions.
+These folks can put up to an additional $1,000 in their IRAs in 2021 (unchanged from 2020).

 Both traditional and Roth IRAs feature tax-sheltered growth of earnings.
 And both give you a wide range of investment choices.
 However, there are important differences between these two types of IRAs.
 You must understand these differences before you can choose the type of IRA that’s best for you.